Student Regent (University of Alaska) and Student Commissioner (Alaska Commission on Postsecondary Education)

-Student Regent nominees are selected through elections held by UA campus student organizations.
-Elections must be held by February 15, 2019.
+Student Regent and Student Commissioner nominees are selected through elections held by UA campus student organizations.
+Elections must be held by February 15, 2021.

 1. campus election certification